-The fall of the Berlin Wall a pivotal moment not just in the Cold War but the modern history of Europe.
-It was the result of political reforms within the Soviet bloc, escalating pressure by the people of eastern Europe and, in the end, a confused order to open the border between East and West.
+Erected in 1961, the Berlin Wall divided the former German capital for almost three decades.
+The fall of the Berlin Wall in 1989 was a pivotal moment, not just in the Cold War but in the history of modern Europe.
+It was brought about by political reforms inside the Soviet bloc, escalating pressure from the people of eastern Europe and ultimately, confusion over an East German directive to open the border.

 In June 1987, United States president Ronald Reagan visited Italy for a multilateral economic summit.
 On his way home, Reagan stopped briefly in West Germany to speak at a ceremony commemorating the 750th anniversary of Berlin.

 This ceremony was held near the Brandenburg Gate, one of Berlin’s main entrance points since the late 1700s.
 Since the construction of the Berlin Wall, however, the Brandenburg Gate had been closed.
 A lectern and red carpet were positioned outside the gate, as Secret Service agents erected panes of bulletproof glass to protect Reagan from snipers in East Berlin.

 Reagan welcomed the 45,000 people present – as well as “those listening throughout Eastern Europe, [to whom] I extend my warmest greetings and the goodwill of the American people”.
 He turned his attention to the Soviet Union, highlighting Moscow’s commitment to huge nuclear arsenals as it struggled to feed its people.
 Reagan also focused on Soviet leader Mikhail Gorbachev’s recent reforms, dubbed glasnost and perestroika, questioning whether they were genuine moves toward change or a token effort to appease critics.